absolute-rat/scytale/README.md

 # Details

 I originally got the idea from an old ancient greek cipher method of the same name.
 I had wondered what it might look like expressed in code, and it was quite unusable.
-However, the idea of a veriable diameter 'rod' came to mind, which would solve the pattern recognition issues that the scytale faces.
+However, the idea of a variable diameter 'rod' came to mind, which would solve the pattern recognition issues that the scytale faces.
 For the final version of the method, I embedded the 'key' into the encoding stream itself, so that there is no key necessary.

 An example of a single byte encoding would be: